Approvals

 Approving an Order

-When it's your turn for approval, you will receive an email with key details of the order, notes, an overview of the approval steps, and an option to approve directly from then email.
+When it's your turn for approval, you will receive an email with key details of the order, notes, an overview of the approval steps, and an option to approve directly from that email.

 Once you have approved, the next approver will be notified.